theseanything/civilservicelgbt.github.io/_publications/2018-06-25-pride-in-london-joining-instructions.md

 If you would prefer to wear a work uniform, or t-shirts from your own Civil Service organisation, feel free to do so.

+## Weather

+It is forecast to be between 28 and 30 degrees on the day.
+Please bring water in *plastic* bottles and ensure that you are wearing suncream.

 ## After the parade: social

 We will be holding post-parade social at the Civil Service Club in Westminster.
 We are operating a guest list to access the social: if you are not on the guest list, or if you are not already a member of the Civil Service Club, you will not be able to enter the venue.

 If you attend the parade as part of our parade group, or you registered for a social ticket when tickets became available, you are already on the list.

 Please note that the venue is limited in size, and so you may be refused entry if the venue is full.
+If the venue is full, we'll overflow into St James's Park.

 ## Full guidance